Terahertz-driven parametric excitation of Raman-active phonons in LaAlO$_{3}$

 The data presented in Fig. \ref{fig2} demonstrate that both the 1300 nm and the broadband terahertz pumps are capable of exciting the E$_{g}$ mode in the material.
-Furthermore, when excited with a broadband terahertz field, the material response exhibits low-frequency spectral components: a quasi-continuum below 1 THz, with a well-defined peak at 0.34 THz, which has not been reported previously.
-These low-frequency spectral components are not observed when driving the system with the 1300 nm pump.
-To gain a deeper insight on these features and the excitation mechanism, we measured the THz response of the system after inserting two band-pass filters, at 1 and 2 THz, before the sample.
-These additional data are shown in the Supplementary Information.
+When excited with a broadband terahertz field, the lifetime of the material's response is one order of magnitude longer, and it assumes a non-monotonic decay.
+Moreover, additional low-frequency spectral components are visible: a quasi-continuum below 1 THz, with a broad peak around 0.8 THz and a well-defined peak at 0.3 THz.
+These lower frequency contributions are not observed when driving the system with the 1300 nm pump.
+They are too high in frequency to be ascribed to Brillouin scattering (i.e. direct excitation of acoustic modes) and are too low in frequency to be van Hove singularities of the acoustic modes, which would occur at 3 THz \cite{garrett1997vacuum}.
+It is worth noting that in a recent study, the broad peak at 0.8 THz was assigned to spurious effects resulting from the propagation of THz and optical probe pulses in birefringent twin domains \cite{shen2025,Sellati2025}.
+On the other hand, another recent investigation, monitoring the THz-driven structural dynamics of a LaAlO$_{3}$ thin film by time-resolved X-ray diffraction\cite {gollwitzer2024picosecond}, revealed the presence of a 0.3 THz mode, ruling out any implication of propagation-related effect for this component.
+Its origin was ascribed to a THz-driven acoustic breathing mode of the film.
+To gain a deeper insight on these features and into the symmetry of the underlying excitation mechanism, we measured the THz response of the system as a function of the probe polarizations (Fig. S4).
+The evidence, shown in the Supplemental Material, indicates a similar response function symmetry (i.e. Raman tensor) for both the E$_g$ mode and the low-frequency contributions.